mrismanaziz/Reforestation/README.md

-## I just wrote a book on reverse psychology.
-Do not read it!
+## I tried to write a chemistry joke, but could never get a reaction.